tombruijn/counter.js/README.md

 ### Compilation

-Once you modified the CoffeeScript you will need to compile it to JavaScript.
+Once you modified the CoffeeScript you will need to compile it to JavaScript if you want to run it (do not commit it!).
 There's a `Makefile` available in the repo to do so.

+_You do not need to commit the compiled JavaScript or minify it, that will be done with every new release._

 If you like entering commands in the terminal more, use one of these commands:

-__One time compilation:__
+__One time compilation and minification:__

-`coffee --output js/ --compile js/counter.coffee`
+_See the commands in the bundled Makefile._

 __Compilation on save:__